eltociear/website/src/lib/content/frameworks/en/implementation/nested-economies/at-a-glance.md

 # Nested Economies: At-a-Glance

-*Building Economies of Right Relationship Through Community Cooperation*
+*Building Economies of Right Relationship Through Single Hearts Currency*

 ## The Challenge We Face

-Communities worldwide are trapped in an impossible choice: remain economically isolated and vulnerable, or integrate into systems that extract their wealth, exploit their labor, and erode their cultures.
+Communities worldwide face an impossible choice: remain economically isolated and vulnerable, or integrate into systems that extract their wealth, exploit their labor, and erode their cultures.

 - **$76 billion annually** extracted from local economies by chain retailers while small businesses struggle
 - **$13 trillion care economy** remains invisible and unrewarded in traditional markets